Princess Laurentien is married to Prince Constantijn. The couple have three children, Eloise, Claus-Casimir and Leonore.

 Princess Laurentien and Prince Constantijn have three children.
 Their first daughter, Eloise, was born on 8 June 2002, their son Claus-Casimir on 21 March 2004 and their second daughter, Leonore, on 3 June 2006.
 The family lives in Brussels.

-Besides a number of official duties as a member of the Royal House, Princess Laurentien works as a freelance communications consultant.
-Since June 2008 she has worked for the European Climate Foundation, and in 2009 she set up the Missing Chapter Foundation.
+Besides her official duties as a member of the Royal House, Princess Laurentien's professional activities include being a Fellow of the European Climate Foundation, Special Advisor for Rewilding Europefor the WWF (World Wide Fund for Nature)and Senior Advisor to the Port of Rotterdam.
+In 2009 the Princess set up the Missing Chapter Foundation.
 In the same year she published the first in a series of children's books which centre on a character called Mr Finney and deal with issues such as sustainability and climate change.
-The second book in the series was published in February 2011.
+The second book in the series was published in February 2011, and the third in November 2013.

-Princess Laurentien is especially interested in promoting literacy and has been active in this field since 2001.
-She is the Chair of Stichting Lezen & Schrijven (the Reading and Writing Foundation), which was set up on her initiative in May 2004.
-The foundation's objective is to prevent and reduce functional illiteracy in the Netherlands.
 On 24 March 2009 Princess Laurentien was designated UNESCO Special Envoy on Literacy for Development.
 In this capacity, she acts as an advocate for the cause of literacy all over the world.
-Since 1 February 2011 the Princess has been Chair of the European Commission's High Level Group on Literacy.
+In February 2011 the Princess was appointed Chair of the European Commission's High Level Group of Experts on Literacy.
+The Group published its Final Report in September 2012, which included recommended actions for a structured European approach to tackling illiteracy.

 - Patron of the Dutch Listening and Braille Library (NLBB)